nmmmnu/HM4/README.md

 HM4 supports **atomic queues**.
 Supported commands are **SADD** and **SPOP**.

-Each queue is stored as several keys stored continious.
+Each queue is stored as several keys stored continuous.

 - Control key - same name as queue name.
 If queue name is "q", then the control key is also "q".
 This key may or may not exists.
 - Data keys - each key name is same as queue name + current time with microseconds.
 If queue name is "q", one of the data keys could be "q62fabbc0.000490be".
-  "62fabbc0" was current time, "000490be" were current microseconds.
+"62fabbc0" was current time at the moment when key was created, "000490be" were current microseconds.

-How it works: (Example keys "q" and "q62fabbc0.000490be" will be used)
+How it works:

-- When a value is pushed in the queue, e.g. **SADD**, the system just set key such example key "q62fabbc0.000490be".
+- When a value is pushed in the queue, e.g. **SADD**, the system just set new key, for example "q62fabbc0.000490be".
 Since current time with microseconds is as good as UUID, no collision can happen.

-- When a value is removed from the queur, e.g. **SPOP**, the system search for control key "q".
+- When a value is removed from the "head" of the queue, e.g. **SPOP**, the system search for the control key, for exaple "q".

-If control key is present, it is read.
+  - If control key is present, it is read.
 It contains the last removed key from the queue.
   Then new search is made to retrieve the "head" of the queue.

-If control key is not present, this means that the search is positioned to the "head" of the queue.
+  - If control key is not present, this means that the search is already positioned to the "head" of the queue.
+- Finally the system deletes the data key and eventually updates the control key.

 [Log structured merge tree]: http://en.wikipedia.org/wiki/Log-structured_merge-tree